Yoga and meditation: strength, balance and relaxation for body and mind

 Yoga is a great way to stretch, build muscle strength and endurance, improve flexibility, build balance, optimize organ function, achieve long-term wellness, access our inner intelligence, relax, and improve the overall quality of our lives.

 In our modern life the balance between body and mind is often disrupted.
-Yoga offers us exercises that restore the balance.
+Yoga offers us exercises that restore this balance.
 It makes the mind and body lively and flexible.
-Through yoga, you learn to listen to your own body.
+Through yoga, you learn to listen to your own body (again).

-Like me, many people start yoga as they want to relax.
-But after just a few classes, now more than 25 years ago, I discovered that yoga has so much more to offer.
+Many of my students initially start with yoga to relax.
+So did I, more than 25 years ago. like my students now, I soon discovered that yoga has so much more to offer.